Murders of Gary Matson and Winfield Mowder: Arrests

 Matthew and Tyler Williams were arrested after police found Matson's vehicle abandoned at the side of the road near Oroville, California.
 The brothers were arrested at about 4:30 p.m. on July 7, 1999, as they left a Yuba City shopping mall.
 Both carried handguns.
 Matthew wore a bulletproof vest.

 Police were alerted by a phone call made two hours after Matson and Mowder were killed, to a company in Scottsdale, Arizona.
 The caller ordered ammunition and other equipment worth $2,276.09, and asked that the order be sent to a Yuba City private mailbox firm, care of Gary Matson.
 The order was paid for with Matson's credit card.
 Detectives traced the address and arrived just as the Williams brothers showed up.

-Searches of the brothers' residences yielded literature from white supremacist organizations, including the World Church of the Creator (now known as the Creativity Movement).
+Searches of the brothers' residences yielded literature from white supremacist organizations, including the World Church of the Creator.
 The World Church of the Creator was a pantheistic white separatist, anti-Christian religion.
 Investigators examined whether the case was part of a conspiracy of hate-crime violence by members of the World Church of the Creator.
 The Matson and Mowder murders took place just days before World Church of the Creator associate Benjamin Nathaniel Smith went on a shooting spree targeting racial and ethnic minorities in Illinois and Indiana.
 Unnamed federal resources were cited as having found a handwritten letter from Matthew Williams to National Alliance leader William Pierce.

 In addition, investigators also found .22 caliber shells and 13 lb of black powder.